Made to Last Forever:

 Ms. McKenny has visited all lands of her ancestors in England and the United States including the 1637 Fairbanks House Museum in Dedham, MA.
 She is now a board member of the Fairbanks Family of America, Inc.

 Sharmin and her husband live in Florida.
 They have two grown children, Aaron and Macy.
-Among her favoite pets was a Cocker Spanial, Harvest, and a monkey, Tiki.
+Among her favoite pets were a Cocker Spanial, Harvest, and a monkey, Tiki.
+She enjoys reading, writing, golf, travel, her Orphan Orchid Program and Historical Research.

 More recently:

-Speaking, large and small groups:
+Speaking: large and small groups:

-Daughters of the American Revolution Oct.
-2025
+Daughters of the American Revolution, October 2025.

-Television: Gulf Coast News: Estero’s ‘Orchid Lady’ spreads happiness in a beautiful way, April, 2021.
+Television: Gulf Coast News: Estero’s ‘Orchid Lady’ spreads happiness in a beautiful way, April 2021.

 Fairbanks Family in America, Inc.